gavendytioco/gavendytioco.github.io/essays/uiframeworks.md

 Compared to other frameworks, such as Semantic UI though I don't have experience with, I've heard the differences lie in the approach to simplicity and customization.
 Semantic UI apparently aims to be more human-readable, relying on descriptive class names that read like natural language.
 While this has its charm, I've also heard it can lack the extensive community support and wide range of third-party integrations that make Bootstrap so versatile.
 In contrast, Bootstrap 5 is battle-tested across many industries and supported by a vast ecosystem, making it a safer bet for long-term projects.

 Ultimately, the decision to use a UI framework like Bootstrap comes down to balancing efficiency with flexibility.
-The upfront effort may be challenging, but the benefits in time saved, maintainability, and visual polish make it an essential tool for modern web development.
+The upfront effort may be challenging, but the benefits in time saved, maintainability, as well as visual polish make it an essential tool for modern web development.